An amazingly moist cappuccino cake with whiskey, filled with luscious cream cheese and whipped cream filling.

 - Instant cappuccino powder, the classic kind.

-- Egg yolks, sugar, cream cheese and heavy/double cream for whipping.
+- Egg yolks, sugar, cream cheese, and heavy cream.

 How to make a cappuccino cake?